iamcal/lego-carcassonne/readme.md

 You can find a lot more details, including sample renders, in <a href="http://www.iamcal.com/lego-carcassonne/">this article</a>.

 The <code>.l3b</code> and <code>.ldr</code> files are the same format and contain the model designs.
 The <code>.pov</code> files are rendering instrcutions.
 All of the files are hand-editable.

+The <code>ldd_tile.lxf</code> folder contains the Lego Digital Designer source for a single tile.
+It would cost around $25 to purchase, putting the whole game set at around $2000.
+Ouch!
+The LDD-generated instructions for building the tile are also included, although I had to tweak step 1 to including the parts list (appeasr to be a bug in the software) and some of the steps are not very clear at all (I'm looking at you, step 11).